SajedurRahmanFiad/PyDataman/README.md

 pydataman.InitializeDatabase(config, serviceAccount)
 MyImage = pydataman.NewFile("Cat.png")
-MyImage.upload()  #The file "MyFile.png" is now uploaded to your database MyImage.download()  #This will download the file named and save as "Cat.png"
+MyImage.upload()  #The file "Cat.png" is now uploaded to your database MyImage.download()  #This will download the file and save as "Cat.png"
 ```